 Discover our favorite Rome pizza shops for those times that we crave savory pizza in the eternal city.

-20. Schiacciata all’Uva
+20. Schiacciata All’Uva

 Schiacciata all’Uva is Schiacciata’s dessert cousin with wine grapes and sugar added to the savory smashed bread’s recipe… but the recipe doesn’t stop there.
 Baking Schiacciata all’Uva involves filling two layers of bread with grapes and adding more on top.